kitman20022002/front-end/back-end/jwt.md

 # JWT

 ## Desc

 - JWT is generate by HCAC algorithm
 - JWT is create by three things :
   - JOSE Header: contains metadata about the type of token and
   - JWS Payload: user information
   - JWS Signature: signature to verify that the sender of the JWT

 ## Workflow

 - Backend generate JWT

+## Questions

+- Can you verfiy a token without storing into the database